microchip-pic-avr-examples/pic18f57q43-blink-with-timer-mplab-mcc/README.md

 ![MCC - Nav to Tmr Config 2](images/MCC_nav_to_tmr_config_2.PNG)

 Now, the correct settings are selected in the configuration window.
 The **Clock Prescaler** needs to change to 1:1024 (this will change the upper and lower bounds of the **Requested Period(s)** section).
 The **Clock Source** needs to change to FOSC/4.
 The **Requested Period(s)** needs to change to 0.5 (this value represents the time between blinks, this number can be changed to any value within the provided bounds).
 Lastly, the **TMR Interrupt** is enabled (blue switch background).
-The changes are highlighted by the red boxesn (see image below).
+The changes are highlighted by the red boxes (see image below).

 *TMR0 Configuration tab*